-- 1. Full names
+- 1. Full names (and any other previous names)

-- 2. Nationality
+- 2. Nationality/Nationalities

 - 3. Passport details;

 - passport number

 - date of issue

 - date of expiry

 - country of issue

 - 4. Date of birth

 - 5. Confirmation that all persons on board the vessel have adequate travel & medical insurance as sighted by the Visit Permit holder.

 Visitors intending to land must be in possession of a valid passport.
-No visa is required to visit South Georgia.
 All passports must be presented to the Government Officer (Immigration Officer) for stamping on arrival at Grytviken.
 The Immigration Officer may refuse to grant permission to enter if the information required is not provided.

-3.3 Entering the South Georgia & the South Sandwich Islands (SGSSI) Maritime Zone (MZ)
+3.2 Entering the South Georgia & the South Sandwich Islands (SGSSI) Maritime Zone (MZ)